Code-4-Community/learning-resources/docs/jumpstart/week-3.md

 }
 ```

 Another common use case is running a loop for every element in an array.
-You can do this with the decleration, condition, action syntax but Javascript also defines a shorthand.
+You can do this with the decleration, condition, action syntax, but Javascript also defines a shorthand.

 ```js
 const arr = [1, 2, 3];